 It seems like every industry is cutting out go-betweens these days, and the car industry is no exception.
 If you would rather skip the dealership and the bank altogether, Carvana is the site for you.
 Without ever leaving your home, you can apply for an auto loan, choose your car, and get it delivered.
 If you want to trade your old car in, you can do so while you’re at it.
 Carvana will give you an offer and pick it up from your home.

 Best of all, these loans aren't just easy to get; they are great deals for all kinds of borrowers.
-There is no minimum credit score, so anyone who is 18 years old, has no active bankruptcies, and makes at least $10,000 per year can apply.
+There is no minimum credit score, so anyone who is 18 years old, has no active bankruptcies, and makes at least $4,000 per year is eligible.
 Carvana finds offers from several sources without a hard pull on your credit.
-This allows you to shop rates without hurting your score and rest easy knowing that you got the best possible deal.
+This allows you to shop rates without hurting your score and rest easy knowing that you got the best possible deal Carvana could source.
 Plus, without pushy salespeople, you can ensure that you get the car you want.
 If you're not sure how much of a loan you can afford, you can use Carvana’s Auto Loan Calculator to avoid a hard inquiry on your credit while you shop.

 If you are tossing around the idea of getting a new car but not sure if it will fit in your budget, stop by LendingTree first.
 Without affecting your credit, you can shop from a variety of lenders.
 You can use this feature for refinancing, new cars, used cars, or lease buyouts.
 Just enter details such as your desired loan type, down payment, financial status, and the vehicle you want.
 Then Lending Tree will match you with lenders.

 Service: Matches consumers with lenders